 We have prepared a handbook to identify best practices for farmers markets interested in redeeming the Supplemental Nutrition Assistance Program (SNAP/food stamps) at their markets.
 This effort makes markets more accessible for lower income customers who are most at risk for obesity-related disease.

 In addition to offering access to healthy, fresh foods, markets can also offer critical health and wellness education and information in a friendly, welcoming public gathering space.
-PPS assisted Kaiser Permanente, the country’s largest HMO, make their network of close to 30 farmers markets operating at hospitals and clinics more sustainable and beneficial for vendors and customers.
+PPS assisted Kaiser Permanente, the country’s largest HMO, make their network of farmers markets operating at hospitals and clinics more sustainable and beneficial for vendors and customers.
 And, through a series of grants PPS supported the Camden Area Health Education Center in Camden New Jersey, one of the poorest cities in the U.S. grow their farmers market network from one farm stand to five markets, which are all centers for health information.